Other Interceptors

 setupCache(axios);

-// This will be ran AFTER the cache interceptor
+// This will run AFTER the cache interceptor

 axios.interceptors.request.use((req) => req);

-// This will be ran BEFORE the cache interceptor
+// This will run BEFORE the cache interceptor

 When using axios-cache-interceptor, you’ll note that it have a different type than the defaults AxiosInstance, AxiosRequestConfig and AxiosResponse.
 That’s because was chosen to override axios’s interfaces instead of extending, to avoid breaking changes with other libraries.